skhg/traffic-light-controller/README.md

 ### Webapp Deployment

 The ESP8266 is busy handling API requests and timing code, so it doesn't have the necessary resources to serve the webapp itself.
-Also, making cosmetic changes to the webapp is difficult, if I need to physically connect to the hardware every time.
-[OTA](https://tttapa.github.io/ESP8266/Chap13%20-%20OTA.html) solutions also seem unsuited here.
-Much easier to keep the two separate.
-How to do that easily?
+Also, making cosmetic changes to the webapp is difficult, if I need to physically connect to the hardware every time I want to apply an update.

 The webapp's [index.html](/webapp/index.html) follows the single-page application principle that everything should be rendered by Javascript, making the HTML content itself very small.
-Like 1.3kB small.
+Like _550 bytes_ small.
 Everything else is loaded by the client's browser, without needing to make further calls to the server.
-So the webapp is actually hosted in its entirety [on GitHub Pages](http://jackhiggins.ie/traffic-light-controller/).
-Browsing to `http://traffic-light.local.lan` makes a proxy request to load the index.html content on GitHub pages, and returns it to the client.
+So the webapp is actually hosted in its entirety [on GitHub Pages](http://jackhiggins.ie/traffic-light-controller/), a free [static site hosting tool](https://pages.github.com/).
+Hitting `/index.html` actually makes a proxy request to GitHub pages, and returns the result to the client browser.

 Now we can change anything in the webapp, and the server is unaffected.
 Great!
 Well, almost...